Poco X6 Pro vs Poco X5 Pro: Will The Successor Graduate To 'Flagship Killer' Status?

 Price

-For the foreseeable future, it seems that the older Poco X5 Pro will continue selling alongside the newer launch as an affordable alternative.
-Currently, you can buy the Poco X5 Pro for INR 22,999, if you are content with 6GB RAM and 128GB storage.

-The Poco X6 Pro, on the other hand, has been announced with a starting price of INR 26,999 for the base variant offering 8GB RAM and 256GB storage.
-The variant with 12GB RAM will set you back by INR 28,999.
+Currently, the Poco X5 Pro is no longer on sale in the Malaysian market and hence, your only option will be the newer Poco X6 Pro, which has been announced with a starting price of THB 11,990 for the base variant offering 8GB RAM and 256GB storage.

-While the Poco X5 Pro is more inexpensive to own, it is the Poco X6 Pro that offers a better value-for-money quotient despite its slightly higher price.

 Poco X6 Pro vs Poco X5 Pro: Our verdict